 From the word 'Mach' which means 'weak'.
 See also Ba'al ha'Turim.

-Rashi: Because one cannot compare many who learn Torah to few who learn Torah.
+Rashi: Because one cannot compare many who fulfill Torah to few who fulfill Torah.
 1

-Having already written "Venaflu Lifneichem le'Charev" in the previous Pasuk, why does the Torah repeat it here?
+Having already written "v'Naflu Lifneichem le'Charev" in the previous Pasuk, why does the Torah repeat it here?

 Rashi: To teach us that they will fall before us in a most unconventional manner.

-Ramban #1: The previous Pasuk is speaking on the battle-field, where they will pursue the enemy as they begin to flee and kill them by the sword, whereas the Pasuk now adds that after the enemy have fled the battle-field, Hashem will grant Yisrael the courage to give chase to far superior number, 1 and not only will they chase them, but the five will succeed in killing the hundred.
+Ramban, Moshav Zekenim #1: The previous Pasuk is speaking on the battle-field, where they will pursue the enemy as they begin to flee and kill them by the sword, whereas the Pasuk now adds that after the enemy have fled the battle-field, Hashem will grant Yisrael the courage to give chase to far superior numbers, 1 and not only will they chase them, but the five will succeed in killing the hundred.

 Seforno: The previous Pasuk refers to Yisrael pursuing the enemy outside our territory, and the enemy falling miraculously at the Hand of Hashem.
 2